o3de/o3de.org/content/docs/userguide/waf/commands.md

 ---
-description: ' Use the configure command to process configuration settings before you build a &ALYlong; project with &waf;. '
+description: ' Use the configure command to process configuration settings before you build a Amazon Lumberyard project with Waf. '
-title: '&waf; Commands and Options'
+title: 'Waf Commands and Options'
 ---
 # Waf Commands and Options {#waf-commands}